Where we Meet

 595 Third Street, NW

 For all general inquiries please contact Helen Free.

 As the daughter of immigrants, Nancy appreciates and loves her heritage and is interested in Italian genealogy, history, culture, and language.
 She is a member of the National Italian American Foundation and enjoys traveling to Italy each year.
-She lives in Alexandria, Virginia.
+She resides in Alexandria, Virginia.

 Lynn earned her doctorate in Molecular Pharmacology from the Albert Einstein College of Medicine.
 Since 1991, she has worked at the National Cancer Institute in Bethesda, MD.
 Currently, she is Program Director in the Division of Cancer Prevention.
-Lynn is the Past-President of the DC Chapter of the Catholic Alumni Club and is a board member (term to 2015) of the Washington Chapter of the Archaeological Institute of America.
+Lynn is the Past-President of the DC Chapter of the Catholic Alumni Club and was a board member of the Washington Chapter of the Archaeological Institute of America.

 Carmine James Spellane was born and raised in Bucks County, Pennsylvania, just outside Philadelphia, to which his maternal grandparents emigrated from Molise.
 He has lived in